Analysis | The Matt Gaetz allegation, explained

 What does Gaetz say happened?

-Gaetz's initial response to the Times focused on the travel aspect of the allegation, telling the paper that while he only knew that the investigation “has to do with women,” his suspicion was that “someone is trying to recategorize my generosity to ex-girlfriends as something more untoward.”
-He later told the paper that it was “verifiably false” that he'd traveled with a minor.
+Gaetz’s initial response to the Times focused on the travel aspect of the allegation, telling the paper that while he only knew that the investigation “has to do with women,” his suspicion was that “someone is trying to recategorize my generosity to ex-girlfriends as something more untoward.”
+He later told the paper that it was “verifiably false” that he had traveled with a minor.

 Over the next few hours, though, his claims got much more complicated.
 He appeared on Tucker Carlson's Fox News show to explain his side of the story.

-Note: This article has been updated with the new reporting from Zapotosky and Barrett.